shareaholic/shareaholic-api-docs/api_url_shortener.md

 URL Shortener API
 ---

-Shareaholic can automatically shorten any link for you using a shortening service that you specify.
+Use the URL Shortener API to shorten any link using a shortening service that you specify.

   https://www.shareaholic.com/v2/share/shorten_link